How can Citizen Science support the Sustainable Development Goals (SDGs)?

 Citizen Science Festival 2020

-A public Citizen Science Festival organised by Wissenschaft im Dialog (WiD), the European Citizen Science Association (ECSA) and the Museum für Naturkunde Berlin (MfN) will take place as part of the conference at the Kulturbrauerei, a famous market-place and event location in central Berlin.
+A public Citizen Science Festival organised by Wissenschaft im Dialog (WiD), the European Citizen Science Association (ECSA) and the Museum für Naturkunde Berlin (MfN) will take place as part of the conference on 14.-15.
+October 2020 at the Kulturbrauerei from 10 am to 6 pm.
 The selected exhibitors will showcase their projects and results at market stands, invite visitors to the festival to interact and participate, and benefit from good visibility to conference participants, media, and the public.

 Information about the event